sandwichfarm/myrelay.page/README.md

 <img width="1019" alt="Screen Shot 2024-04-10 at 5 26 19 AM" src="https://github.com/sandwichfarm/myrelay.page/assets/299465/338cd5d3-21a5-492a-8e2d-ac1d128acfa2">

 ## why
 That websocket URI representing your relay is floating all over the internet now.
-It's canonical `https` shouldn't be a `500`, a blank page or some random page. + I both need to do this to eat my own dog food and it's something I've wanted to do since early 2023.
+Its canonical `https` shouldn't be a `500`, a blank page or some random page. + I both need to do this to eat my own dog food and it's something I've wanted to do since early 2023.

 ## overview
 SvelteKit CSR site with SSR disabled that implements `ndk`, `nostr-zap` and `@nostrwatch/nocap`.
 Utilizes `NIP-65`, `NIP-66`, `NIP-78` and `NIP-115`.